elixir-lang/elixir-lang.github.com/getting-started/mix-otp/introduction-to-mix.markdown

 Let's take a brief look at those generated files.

 > Note: Mix is an Elixir executable.
-This means that in order to run `mix`, you need to have elixir's executable in your PATH.
-If not, you can run it by passing the script as argument to elixir:
+This means that in order to run `mix`, you need to have Elixir's executable in your PATH.
+If not, you can run it by passing the script as argument to `elixir`:
 >
 > ```bash
 > $ bin/elixir bin/mix new kv --module KV